zimingjun/VRCIS/README.md

 SAR data target recognition technology

-2. SAR and optical multi-source remote sensing data fusion processing and collaborative perception system
+# 2. SAR and optical multi-source remote sensing data fusion processing and collaborative perception system

 SAR and optical data fusion technology

-3. Disaster emergency monitoring system
+# 3. Disaster emergency monitoring system

-4. Ecological environment monitoring system
+# 4. Ecological environment monitoring system

-5. sar to optical image
+# 5. sar to optical image

-6.sam using in remote-sensing
+# 6.sam using in remote-sensing

+# 7.Exclusive remote sensing segmentation based on regional and cluster levels

 This project is developed and manufactured by the Aerospace Information Laboratory of Hefei University of Technology